-For example, a relatively new small business that doesn't have a lot of well-defined business processes or sophisticated IT will be able to implement and use an ERP cloud system quickly and easily.
-On the other hand, a larger business with complex requirements may get greater ROI from ERP software that they can customize.
+For example, a relatively new small business that doesn't have a lot of well-defined business processes or sophisticated IT will be able to implement and use a cloud based ERP cloud system quickly and easily.
+On the other hand, a larger business with complex requirements may get greater ROI from cloud ERP software that they can customize.

-ERP in the cloud solutions are typically cheaper to adopt and implement than on-premise solutions, due to the nature of SaaS.
+Cloud based ERP solutions are typically cheaper to adopt and implement than on-premise solutions, due to the nature of SaaS.
 However, on-premise solutions offer more advanced features and customizations options, which may suit more complex businesses.

 ”It's not one-size-fits-all or one answer for everyone.
 You have to understand what your goals and objectives are and what your overall strategy is and what that strategy drives, what the scope of your ERP initiative is, whether it's one single ERP system or whether it's best of breed or whether it’s some other type of option,” says Eric Kimberling of Panorama Consulting.